Thorpe Acre Trail: The Leaflet

 The times given are for a fairly brisk walking pace, double them for a very leisurely stroll!

-The waymarked route will be signed by finger posts which we hope to purchase and install in the early Spring 2000.
+The waymarked route was signed by finger posts installed in the Spring 2000.

 - The Millennium Mosaic on the Green